 School and Child Care Immunization Exemptions

 Washington state law now requires a licensed health care provider to sign a Certificate of Exemption for a parent or guardian wishing to exempt their child from school and child care immunization requirements.
-The signature verifies that the provider gave the parent or guardian information about the benefits and risks of immunization.
+The provider’s signature verifies that the provider gave the parent or guardian information about the benefits and risks of immunization.
 A parent or guardian can also turn in a signed letter from a health care provider stating the same information.
-For more information see WA-DOH.
+For more information visit Washington State DOH - Immunization.

 Immunization (information) (360) 397-8403 or email